Coriander Chutney (Indian Cilantro Chutney)

 1. First, in a blender or chutney grinder, combine 1 cup of chopped fresh coriander leaves (50 grams) ,1 teaspoon chopped ginger and 2 teaspoons chopped green chili.

-Note that 2 teaspoons makes for a spicy green chutney.
+Note: 2 teaspoons of green chilies makes for a spicy green chutney.
 If you or any of your family member cannot tolerate spicy food, add ½ to 1 teaspoon of chopped green chillies.

 2. Next add 1 teaspoon of lemon juice, ½ teaspoon of roasted cumin powder or ground cumin, 2 to 3 pinches of black salt (optional) and table salt or pink salt or sea salt as needed.